isomerpages/moe-corporationpri/_departments/CCE/CCE.md

 Interesting occupations that are relevant in the 21st century are also shared to allow our students to explore different career paths and gain insights on possibilities in their education pathways.
-This programme aims to spark the students’ curiosity and develop our students to be self-directed lifelong learners.</p>
+This programme aims to spark the students’ curiosity and develop them to be self-directed lifelong learners.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Departments/CCE/In_the_know_sharing.jpg">
 </div>
 </li>
 <li>
-<p><strong>Values-based Lessons</strong> conducted during FT Time aim to teach
+<p><strong>Values-based Lessons</strong> conducted during Form Teacher (FT)
-our P1 to P3 students the school’s RICHER values explicitly.
+Time aim to teach our P1 to P3 students the school’s RICHER values explicitly.
 The RICHER values are taught through stories which help our students to understand ways to demonstrate the values.
 P1 values-based lessons focus on understanding of the values and sharing of personal experiences while P2 and P3 values-based lessons focus on commitment of students to display the values through their actions.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Departments/CCE/CCE_mascot.jpg">
 </div>